ylkael/csc-user-guide/docs/data/sensitive-data/intro.md

 **Allas**: a cloud storage service of CSC.
 SD Connect is a user interface that specifically facilitates sensitive data encryption and storage in Allas.
 Users can also access Allas programmatically with interfaces for non-sensitive data.

-**Billing units**: billing units are used to monitor the resource when CSC services can are free-of-charge or when the user pays the use of the services.
+**Billing units**: billing units are used to monitor the resource usage of a project.
+All storaga and computing services consume the billing units of a project.
+Academic research projects can [apply for more billing units](../../accounts/how-to-apply-for-billing-units/) free-of-charge while commercial users need to buy the billing units they need.

 **Bucket/Container**: these two terms refer to the main folder (technically called root folder) where data are stored in SD Connect/Allas.
 The bucket/container name is visible to the internet.
-You can have multiple buckets in the same project (up to 500), but each bucket must have a unique name throughout the whole storage system (including other projects).
+You can have multiple buckets in the same project (up to 1000), but each bucket must have a unique name throughout the whole storage system (including other projects).
 By default, the data in a bucket is accessible just to the project members.
 However, you can share and grant access to other CSC projects or users with SD Connect.

 **CSC Project**: using CSC services is based on projects: all your data in CSC belong inside a project.
 You can be a project member in one or multiple projects.
-Each project has a main user, called the CCS project manager, who can add members and services to the project.
+Each project has a main user, called the Project Manager, who can add members and services to the project.
 A project manager is responsible for the activities of the project.
 They, for example, need to describe which type of sensitive data the project is processing.

-**Disk quota**: this is a limited set to control the storage space available to CSC services users.
-SD Connect has a default quota of 10 TB.
+**Storage quota**: all CSC storage services provide only limited storage space to CSC services users.
+In the case of SD Connect the default quota is 10 TB.
 You can apply for more writing at servicedesk@csc.fi.

 **Data Processing Agreement (DPA)**: a data processing agreement (DPA) is a contract between the Data Controller and the Data Processor.
 It regulates the particularities of data processing – such as its scope and purpose – as well as the relationship between the controller and the processor: [CSC General terms of use](https://research.csc.fi/general-terms-of-use) and [CSC Data Processing Agreement](https://research.csc.fi/data-processing-agreement).